pegros/PEG_LIST/help/sfpegActionBarCmp.md

 ### **openURL** Action Type

-The **openURL** action type enables to open a page URL in a different browser tab (via _window.open()_ javascript primitive instead of the Lightning navigation service).
+The **openURL** action type enables to force the opening of a Web page in a different browser tab (via a `window.open()` javascript call instead of the Lightning navigation service).
-    * _url_ is the main property to define with the target URL to be used
+    * `url` is the main property to define with the target URL to use
     * some URL rework directives are available but still pending actual large scale use cases to be officially supported (and documented)
 ```
 {